aws-pablito/aws-quicksight-slackanalytics-app/README.md

         --capabilities CAPABILITY_IAM
 ```

-Note: current template is supported for the us-east-1 region only.
-You can customize the /cloudformation/sample_slack_app_template.yaml file if you need to deploy in a different region.
+Note: current template is supported for the us-east-1 region only and requires a subnet with public internet access to download source from git repo.
+You can customize the /cloudformation/sample_slack_app_template.yaml file if you need to deploy with a different configuration.

 4. Follow the instructions described in the web app UI to update your redirect URL and install the custom AFQ functions in your AWS account.